Jason5Lee/rslide/README.md

 ### Assets Directory

 Optionally you can set a assets directory path, which will map to the `/assets` path in the web service.

+## Usage

+Go to the `/` of the listening address, you can see the first page.
+Pressing the corresponding keys of `PREV_CODE` and `NEXT_CODE`, you can move back and forth.
+You can unhook by a DELETE request of `/hook`, in which case the page will be frozen.
+You should unhook before quiting the program as it releases some OS resources.

+## TODO

+- [ ] Remove `unwrap` or `expect` as much as possible.